 Justin’s email is private but UG’s is very public, and the other 4 have emails tied to their company domain, but with varying degrees of publicity.
 Ben, Bryan, and Ina all have Google results pointing towards their correct work email address, while Mike has his displayed in his LinkedIn bio.

 5 email lookup tools tested

 First up; yes, I know that I promised 9 tools in the title.
-I looked at 9 tools, but 4 are more suited to the “honorable mentions” section later in the post, as they serve different purposes than pure email lookups.
+I looked at 9 tools, but some are more suited to the “honorable mentions” section later in the post, as they serve different purposes than pure email lookups.